 In this post we’re going to explain exactly how you can get started lifting, either at home or at a gym, and then give you a routine to follow for your first few weeks.
 If your diet is on point, you should also be able to gain 2–3 pounds of muscle while doing it!

-If you’re new to lifting, doing a couple exercises a few times per week can go a very long way.
+If you’re new to lifting, doing a couple exercises just 2–3 times per week is often enough to maximize your rate of muscle growth.
 When it comes to choosing those lifts, it’s no secret that a few lifts rise to the top.
 These lifts are: the squat, the deadlift, and the push-up (or bench press).* They work a ton of different muscle groups at once, they allow for very heavy loading, and they’re natural movement patterns that translate well to sports and day-to-day activities.
 To pick up a kid you squat down and pick ’em up.
 If you want to carry a couch you deadlift it.
 If you want to push someone, you’ll be doing the bench press.

 You can make a good case for the chin-up, row and carry as well, but we’ll get to those later.

 The problem is that these are very technically advanced lifts that require a ton of practice, a fair bit of equipment and oftentimes an in-person coach.
 Fortunately, since you’re a beginner, you can get just as much growth with easier variations of those lifts.